 Bayesian inference as an account of BB reasoning

-children Sobel et al. (2004) has been interpreted to mean thathuman learners use a simple form of Bayes’ rule to reason about causal events and to choose the hypothesisthat is most consistent with the observed data (e.g., Sobel et al., 2004; Gopnik & Wellman, 2012).
+The fact that children were less likely to consider B to be a blicket in the BB condition compared to the ISO condition in Sobel et al. (2004) has been interpreted not only as evidence that human children can engage in backwards-blocking reasoning but also to mean that this form of reasoning is subserved by a Bayesian-inference mechanism rather than an associative-learning mechanism.
+On this account, human learners use a simple form of Bayes’ rule to reason about causal events and to choose the hypothesis—within a space of hypotheses that is potentially super-exponentially large—that is most consistent with the observed data (e.g., Sobel et al., 2004; Gopnik & Wellman, 2012).
+More specifically, this process involves combining prior beliefs about each hypothesis with observed data to update the probabilities of each of the hypotheses in the psychological hypothesis space.

-the traditional Rescorla-Wagner modelRescorla & Wagner, 1972).
-These findings challenge the RW model this model predicts that B should be treated equivalently across the BB and IS conditions.
-First, the association between object B and the outcome is identical in both conditions; that is, B shown to produce the effect (in combination with object A) twice in both conditions.
-Second, this model only makes weighted adjustments to cues that are present, which B is not during the "A" phases in both the BB and IS conditions.
-This means that because object B is absent during the A phases of the BB and IS tasks, the RW model predicts that the associative strength between and the blicket effect should remain unchanged across the experimental trials in both conditions, and thus further predicts that participants should treat B equivalently across both conditions. many learning trials for reliable associations to be established to make causal inferences,Finally, the BB and IS findings challenge not naturally encode base rates and
+One specific kind of associative-learning model that proponents of the Bayesian-inference perspective have argued against is the traditional Rescorla-Wagner (henceforth, RW) model (e.g., Rescorla & Wagner, 1972).
+These findings challenge the RW model for three key reasons.
+First, this model predicts that B should be treated equivalently across the BB and ISO conditions.
+There are two reasons for this.
+First, the association between object B and the outcome was identical in both conditions; that is, B was shown to produce the effect (in combination with object A) twice in both conditions.
+Second, this model only makes weighted adjustments to cues that are present, which B was not during the "A" phases in both the BB and ISO conditions.
+This means that because object B is absent during the A phases of the BB and ISO tasks, the RW model predicts that the associative strength between object B and the blicket effect should remain unchanged across the experimental trials in both conditions, and thus further predicts that participants should treat B equivalently across both conditions.

+Second, the RW model requires many learning trials for reliable associations to be established and used to make causal inferences.
+In contrast, in the studies cited above participants engaged in BB (and ISO) reasoning based on a handful of learning trials.
+Finally, the BB and ISO findings challenge the RW model because it does not naturally encode base rates and thus is ill-equipped to explain children’s sensitivity to base-rate information.

 A reevaluation of the meaning of BB reasoning

-, what is meant by .
-For example, Sobel et al. (2004) used the fact that a larger proportion of children chose object B in the IS condition than in the BB condition to indicate the presence of BB and IS reasoning (see also Chapman (1991) and Chapman & Robbins (1990) who use a similar comparison to evaluate blocking).
-Thus,
+Although the above-cited findings have been interpreted to mean that human beings can engage in multiple forms of retrospective reevaluation, neither is it clear what is meant by BB reasoning nor is it clear how best to operationalize it.
+For example, Sobel et al. (2004) used the fact that a larger proportion of children chose object B in the ISO condition than in the BB condition to indicate the presence of BB and ISO reasoning (see also Chapman [1991] and Chapman & Robbins [1990] who use a similar comparison to evaluate blocking).
+Thus, on this perspective, BB reasoning can be operationally defined as reliably greater B choices in the ISO condition than in the BB condition.